vibbits/training-material/topics/data-management-plans/tutorials/0-Introduction/tutorial.md

   - T What are the benefits of RDM?
 - L FAIR data
   - T Introduction
-  - T Identify FAIR data
+  - T Exercise: Identify FAIR data
   - T How to achieve FAIR data
   - T OPEN Data
   - T FAIR vs OPEN